 This tip is something that beginners often get wrong.
 The goal of a golf lesson isn’t for you to impress the golf pro.
 The purpose is to improve your game, so make sure, to be honest during your lessons.
 Be open about how often you engage in golf practice and how long you’ve been playing.
 An instructor’s approach to professional golf vs. beginner golf vs. junior golf will differ heavily.

-All of this candidness will help your instructor better diagnose your golf game and help you play better golf.
+This candidness will help your instructor diagnose your golf game and help you play better golf.

 Take Videos and Take Notes

-Regardless of whether you’re working on bunker shots, full-swing, or short-game, be sure to ask your instructor to take some videos for you.
-Golf coaching is very subjective and varies a ton from person to person, so the best way to capture what you’ve learned is to take videos.
+Whether you’re working on bunker shots, full-swing, or short-game, ask your instructor to take some videos.
+Golf coaching is very subjective and varies from person to person, so taking videos is the best way to capture what you’ve learned.
 You can then review these videos in the future when you’re playing golf and better implement the strategies that you’ve learned.

 One of the best ways to learn is to be candid about asking for advice on things you don’t understand.
-That applies to school, work, and the game of golf all the same.
+That applies to school, work, and the game of golf.
 Some questions you might want to ask during your lessons are:

 - Do I need to get a club fitting?